Ditectrev/DP-203/README.md

 ![Question 96](images/question96.jpg)

-- [ ] Box 1: Delete the blob.
-Box 2: Move to cool storage.
+- [ ] Five-year-old data: Delete the blob.
+Seven-year-ild data: Move to cool storage.
-- [ ] Box 1: Delete the blob.
-Box 2: Move to cool storage.
+- [ ] Five-year-old data: Delete the blob.
+Seven-year-ild data: Move to cool storage.
-- [x] Box 1: Move to cool storage.
-Box 2: Move to archive storage.
+- [x] Five-year-old data: Move to cool storage.
+Seven-year-ild data: Move to archive storage.
-- [ ] Box 1: Delete the blob.
-Box 2: Move to archive storage.
+- [ ] Five-year-old data: Delete the blob.
+Seven-year-ild data: Move to archive storage.

 ### You have an Azure Stream Analytics query.
 The query returns a result set that contains 10,000 distinct values for a column named clusterID.
 You monitor the Stream Analytics job and discover high latency.
 You need to reduce the latency.
 Which two actions should you perform?
 Each correct answer presents a complete solution.
 NOTE: Each correct selection is worth one point.